abanvill/42-Projects-Samples/42-matcha/README.md

 ## Description

-This project purpose is to realize a dating site who will be an introduction of an evolved tool to realize a web application: the micro-framework.
+The purpose of this project is to realize a dating site who will be an introduction of an evolved tool to realize a web application: the micro-framework.

 ## Objectives